harregoces/docker-php-base/README.md

-# docker-php-base
+# Docker PHP Base
-This is a php base project with PHPUnit, Docker, Composer and Mysql ready for work
+This is a PHP base project with PHPUNIT, Docker, Composer and Mysql ready for work.